19914039/fledgeDoc/docs/source/south_plugin.rst

   cd
   sudo cp -R ~/fledge-src/fledge-south-mqtt/python/fledge/plugins/south/mqtt-readings /usr/local/fledge/python/fledge/plugins/south/

 With this we have explored the installation of some of the most useful south pluins.
+Now restart the fledge to explore and use the above installed plugins.